Last updated November 8, 2018

 We also reserve the right to transfer any information we have about you in the event we transfer all or a portion of Faunalytics or its assets, or in the event of dissolution.

 We may collect, use and share anonymous information (i.e., information which cannot be used to identify you) for any non-commercial purpose.
+For example, in the annual Faunalytics community survey, we collect feedback about our programs and priorities and may share the aggregated feedback publicly.

 Accessing, Correcting, and Deleting Your Information